goroanya/grow_project/documentation/Software_Requirements_Specification.md

 __*Main scenario:*__
 - User clicks on the employee's name in the employees list view mode;
+- On the employee's page user click button `Edit';
 - Application displays form to enter new employee data with default values from old employee data;
 - User change data and presses `Save` button;
 - If any data is entered incorrectly, incorrect data messages are displayed;